-Giant Food ordered to pay $11k after immigration-related discrimination claims
+Giant Food ordered to pay $11K after immigration-related discrimination claims

 “Employers cannot discriminate against employees because of their citizenship, immigration status or national origin when verifying their permission to work,” said Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division.
 “The Justice Department will continue to ensure that workers do not face unlawful discrimination when proving their permission to work in the United States.”

-According to the Department of Justice, a non-U.S. citizen was trying to get permission to work at Giant, when they refused to accept valid documentation that proved her permission to work.
+According to the Department of Justice, a non-U.S. citizen was trying to get permission to work at Giant, which refused to accept valid documentation that proved her permission to work.
 The company demanded different documentation from her.
 The department’s investigation showed that Giant routinely required specific documents from non-U.S. citizens that were newly hired.
-Giant required lawful permanent residents to show their permanent resident cards (commonly known as a “green card”) even if the new hire had other valid documentation.
+Giant required lawful permanent residents to show their permanent resident cards (commonly known as a “green cards”) even if the new hire had other valid documentation.

 The Department of Justice stated that Giant did not let the new hire work, even though she had valid documentation, because she wouldn’t present her green card.
 Giant, however, allows U.S. citizens to choose from among multiple acceptable document types.

-Giant is now ordered to pay a civil penalty to the United States, have anti-discrimination trainings for staff, and revise their employment policies.
-They will be monitored over the course of the next three years.
+Giant is now ordered to pay a civil penalty to the United States, have anti-discrimination training for staff, and revise its employment policies.
+It will be monitored over the course of the next three years.
 The employee who faced alleged discrimination will also be provided with the pay that she missed.